Skip to content

 Grab your remote and verify three things:

-Press the mute button once.
-If the mute icon disappears from the screen, that was your problem.
+1. Press the mute button once.
+No mute icon = that was it.

 #Test External Speakers and Headphones